foldedtoad/entropy_nrf53/README.md

 ### Build-time Configuration Options
 There are various build-time options which can be modified.
 These options can be modified with `make menuconfig` or the equivelant.
-Foe example for "cpuapp" shell.
+For example, from "cpuapp" shell.
 ```
 > cd cpuapp/build
 > make menuconfig